 Police Traffic Services (PTS) will be funded under Sections 402, 405, and Section 154/164 for overtime enforcement related to occupant protection, speeding, and impaired driving.
 According to CARTS, in 2021, 64 percent of passengers six years of age and older killed in crashes were not restrained.
 In 2021, 367 alcohol-impaired driving fatal crashes occurred in the state.
 In 2021, there were 281 speeding-related fatal crashes.
 According to CARTS most fatal crashes involving speed occurred where roadways had a speed limit of at least 70 MPH (62 fatalities) and 87 fatalities on roads with a speed limit less than 70 MPH in 2021.
-For injury related crashes there were 4,706 injuries were seen on roadways with a speed limit of at least 70 MPH.
+For injury related crashes there were 4,706 injuries were seen on roadways with a speed limit less than 70 MPH and 1,484 injuries on roadways with a speed limit of at least 70 MPH.